archaeognatha/RhynieWebRepo/README.md

-Rhynie Chert Paleo-food web project
+Rhynie Chert paleo-food web project
 ===================================
 This project, part of Tanner Frank's PhD dissertation, aims to use a comprehensive list of described fossil taxa from the Early Devonian
 Rhynie and Windyfield Cherts in Scotland to reconstruct an ancient terrestrial trophic network and compare it to available webs from